 The learning curve may be higher for parents with little or no experience.
 However, parents who think they are incapable of providing the support the child requires but still want to adopt can consider attending special needs training or workshops.

 Another important consideration is money.
 Parents may spend for their children’s therapy, medication, or other alternative treatments.
 They will also need frequent visits to the doctor, equipment, and other things that will take up financial resources.

 In addition, parents should review their insurance policies (if they have one or plan to get one).
 They should be able to cover or help pay for the child’s medical or hospitalization expenses should the need arise.

 Potential parents should also think about the child’s background.
 Some parents have preferences or circumstances that can affect their decision on who they will adopt.
 For example, will the child’s ethnicity or age matter?
 If the child is a refugee from another country, will that be a significant issue?

 It also helps potential parents to learn from others who have adopted or have experience taking care of children with similar needs or disabilities.
 Having someone to talk to and gather information from is a great help for the foster parents’ preparation and decision-making.

 Choosing an Adoption Agency

-Once the parents have made the needed preparations and are convinced that they are capable of adopting and taking care of a special needs child, they can now begin the proper process for adoption.
+Once the parents have made the needed preparations and are convinced that they are capable of adopting and taking care of a child with special needs, they can now begin the proper process for adoption.

-It is recommended that potential foster parents adopt special needs children through a licensed and reputable adoption agency.
+It is recommended that potential foster parents adopt children with special needs through a licensed and reputable adoption agency.
 Parents have the choice of either a public or private agency.
 It would be better to look into both types of agencies before making any decision.